-Whoever answered the door, we knew our victim would have to flick the garage light on to see who was at the door.
-By removing the bulb, we knew the only light source would come from the kitchen lights.
-Even then, it would be very difficult to see who was at the door.
+Whoever answered the door, we knew our victim would likely flick the garage light on to see who there.
+By removing the light bulb, we removed the only light source other than the kitchen lights.
+Even with those on, it would be very difficult to see who was at the door.

-Dragging Earl into the garage was a bit more difficult.
+Dragging Earl into the garage was a bit more difficult than we thought.
 He quickly snagged his leg on the rake and his head banged against the back door.
-His flimsy body and heavy, clumsy head caused me to struggle getting him into position without standing directly behind him.
-With Robert John in position at the backdoor, I started pounding on the edge of the screen door.
+His flimsy body design and heavy, clumsy head caused me to struggle getting him into position without standing directly behind him.
+With Robert John kneeled in position at the backdoor, I started pounding on the edge of the screen door.
 As the door rebounded against the door jam, it created an annoying slapping sound.
 I knew my parents would hear it.
 Especially my light sleeping Dad.

 After several hard slaps, I stopped and listened for a sign of movement.
 Nothing.
 The kitchen remained silent and dark.
 I was both confused and perplexed.
 They had to have heard it.
 I took a few more slaps on the screen door and waited.

-Suddenly, kitchen lights started to come on.
+Suddenly, kitchen lights began to come on.
 I whispered toward Robert John, “Someone is up!
 Get ready.”